 Raise your adrenaline levels around Queenstown

 The rugged Remarkables Mountain Range meets Lake Wakatipu at Queenstown, giving the town incredible views at every turn.
 The landscape has allowed the resort to become the adventure capital of New Zealand.
-Adrenaline seekers can pick from jet boating, white water rafting, kayaking, bungy jumping and parasailing.
+Adrenaline seekers can pick from jet boating, white-water rafting, kayaking, bungee jumping and parasailing.
 More relaxed ways to enjoy the setting include horse riding, walking, taking the mountain gondola and exploring the lake by steamship.

 A short distance from Queenstown, the area around Glenorchy is famous for being one of the settings for the Lord of the Rings and Hobbit trilogies.
 My favorite way to experience the often snow-capped mountains and mirror lakes is on a Dart River Safari, a jet boat ride that speeds and spins along the river.

 The more relaxing part of the experience was a bush walk through the forest eating ‘pepper leaves’ and passing through the one home stop of Paradise, encircled by more dramatic landscapes used in the films.

 If you’re interested in kayaking it’s possible to extend the tour by a couple of hours and kayak through the narrow canyons and caves off the river.

 At the southern tip of the South Island, the peaks of Fiordland National Park rise steeply out of still waters.
 Penguins, seals and dolphins can all be seen in the unspoilt waterways, which are best explored by boat.